 For more resources on nonprofit fundraising best practices, check out these fundraising articles:

-- Text-to-give guide.
-If you need to find a way to meet your nonprofit’s fundraising goals, text-to-give can function as an excellent tool to do so.
-Check out these 8 steps to implementing text-to-give into your nonprofit’s development plan.
+- Text Fundraising to Grow Annual Fundraising.
+If you need to find a way to meet your nonprofit’s fundraising goals, text fundraising can function as an excellent tool to do so.
+Learn how text fundraising can help generate growth!

 - Online fundraising.
 Online fundraising is an essential part of any development plan.
 Make sure to take a look at this article to see if you’re prioritizing the right steps in your online campaign.